 If you are unable to make minimum payments but still have good credit, you may be able to refinance the loan.
-When you refinance, you get another loan for the outstanding balance.
+When you refinance, .
 This loan is likely smaller than your original personal loan and may be spread over a longer repayment period, so the minimum monthly payment may be lower.
 Financial professionals at Western Federal Credit Union note that homeowners may be able to obtain a home equity loan or line of credit to pay off past-due personal loans; home equity credit typically has significantly lower interest rates and may cost less to repay.

 Find Additional Income